Privacy Policy

 This website uses Google Analytics if you give your consent within the meaning of Art.
 6 para.
 1 lit. a) GDPR and Art.
 49 para.
 1 lit. a) GDPR.
 This is a service provided by Google Ireland Limited ("Google"), a company incorporated and operated under Irish law (registration number: 368047) with its registered office at Gordon House, Barrow Street, Dublin 4, Ireland and Google LLC (USA) ("Google").

 Google Analytics uses so-called "cookies".
 These are text files that are stored on your computer and enable the use of the website by the user to be analysed.
 The information obtained by the cookies about your usage behaviour of this website is usually transferred to a Google server in the USA and stored there.
-There is an adequacy decision for the USA, so that the data transfer can take place without further measures.
-You can view Google's certification here.
+The data transfer to Google LLC (USA) uses EU-US Data Privacy Framework (DPF).
+View Google's DPF certification: https://www.dataprivacyframework.gov/participant?id=a2zt000000001L5AAI

 We have made the setting that your IP address will be anonymised.
 IP address anonymization is carried out by Google, but within member states of the European Union or in other signatory states to the Agreement on the European Economic Area.
 Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and truncated there.